-It is more beneficial for the society and individuals to address the origins of gender discrimination and facilitate women's empowerment as an outcome of social security programmes through multi-dimensional initiatives.
-The ministries/divisions have often referred to the social security programmes as programme for gender equality while reporting on gender responsive budget.
-One has to understand the difference between programmes for women's advancement and protection.
+It is more beneficial for society and individuals to address the origins of gender discrimination and facilitate women's empowerment as an outcome of social security programmes through multi-dimensional initiatives.
+The Ministries/Divisions have often referred to social security programmes as programme for gender equality while reporting on gender responsive budget.
+One must understand the difference between programmes for women's advancement and protection.
 Transformative or empowering programmes require design elements and actions that support empowerment and promote gender equality.